-I've been updating and revamping the store's Chakra Collection, and decided it was time to take you on a deeper dive into what the chakras actually are, and how we can combine this knowledge with our use of essential oils to create a more harmonious life.
+I've been updating and revamping the Tree of India Chakra Collection, and decided it was time to take you on a deeper dive into what the chakras actually are, and how we can combine this knowledge with our use of essential oils to create a more harmonious life.
 Let's dig in!

 We know from their writings that ancient Indians saw the universe as the body of God; a physical manifestation of the Divine.
 To fully know the Divine, a seeker would go on a pilgrimage to explore all aspects of the world, hoping to gain a better understanding of it—and therefore a better understanding of God.

 Alternatively, one could make this journey internally by exploring every aspect of the self, since every individual is said to be a microcosm of the universe.
 This inner exploration took place through the practices of meditation, visualization, and other practices that eventually evolved into what we now call yoga.